-Ida Sargent has been on cross country skis since she could walk, and now with two World Championships under her belt, she’s walking the walk of a world-class competitor.
-(Sarah Brunson/U.S. Ski Team)
+Ida Sargent has been on cross country skis since she could walk, and now with two World Championships and an Olympic Games under her belt, she’s walking the walk of a world class competitor.
+(Getty Images/Harry How)

 Two-time World Cup champion Kikkan Randall made a statement Saturday with rookie teammate Sophie Caldwell as the two took first and third at the Lahti World Cup sprints, the first-ever double podium for U.S. women.